joseparreiras/retrack/README.md

 ## 🎈 Usage <a name="usage"></a>

+### Selecting Journals
 Before running the program you need to specify the journals that you want to track.
-This can be done by editing either the [journals.json](/data/journals.json) file, which by default contains the top 500 journals or by changing the variable *idx* in the [get_articles.py](/get_articles.py) file.
-The *idx* variable specifies the index of the journals that will be scraped.
+This can be done by editing either the [my_journals.xlsx](/data/my_journals.xlsx) spreadsheet.
+The current selection is the one that works best for me, so be free to change it according to your needs.
+To select the journals you want, go to the [top_journals.xlsx](data/top_journals.xlsx) and delete the lines corresponding to the undesired journals.
+Then rename it as *my_journals.xlsx* and overwrite the current file.
 The journals are ordered by their Repec rank.
-You should remember that python indexes start at 0.

 The program [top_journals.py](/top_journals.py) can be used to get the top *n* journals.
 This can be done by running the following command: